 - Ethanol clamping is suitable for interaction studies with CNS-active drugs.

 Interaction studies with CNS-active compounds

-Guidelines from the FDA and EMA recommend that Investigational Medicinal Products (IMPs) being developed for the treatment of insomnia, such as hypnotics or sedatives, are tested in combination with alcohol (ethanol) for possible interactions.
-This can be difficult because of ethanol's variable kinetic and dynamic properties.
-CHDR’s EthanolClamp largely eliminates this variability, and has allowed the best possible interpretation of drug-ethanol interactions for a wide range of different drug classes.
-A recent example of its usefulness is a study we performed with a first in class treatment for insomnia, in which we incorporated our EthanolClamp.
-The data clearly showed additive effects of ethanol on some attention and sedation tasks, but excluded less predictable and hence more problematic supra additive effects.
+Guidelines from the FDA and EMA recommend that investigational medicinal products (IMPs) being developed for the treatment of insomnia, such as hypnotics or sedatives, are tested in combination with alcohol (ethanol) for possible interactions.
+This can be difficult because of ethanol’s variable kinetic and dynamic properties.
+CHDR’s EthanolClamp largely eliminates this variability, and has already enabled optimal interpretation of drug-ethanol interactions for a wide range of different drug classes.
+For example, in a recent study of a first-in-class treatment for insomnia involving EthanolClamp, the data clearly showed additive effects of ethanol on some attention and sedation tasks, but excluded less predictable and hence more problematic supra-additive effects.

 Driving under the influence

-EMA guidelines suggest that drugs with sleep-enabling properties are tested for their effect on driving and operating machinery.
+EMA guidelines suggest that drugs with sleep-inducing properties are tested for their effects on driving and operating machinery.
 The EthanolClamp can be used as a suitable positive control.
-The infusion rate can be set to reach regional driving limits e.g. most of the EU 0.05% (0.5 g/L) as in most of the EU, or 0.08% as in many US states.
+The infusion rate can be set to reach regional driving limits, such as 0.05% (0.5 g/L) as in most of the EU, or 0.08% as in many US states.
 The EthanolClamp has been used together with the NeuroCart and driving simulators for this purpose.

 Essential tremor (ET) is a highly prevalent neurological condition, for which no specific treatments have been developed.
 Meanwhile, about half of all ET patients report tremor reduction after drinking alcohol.
 In the early stages of the development of two novel anti-tremor treatments, CHDR’s EthanolClamp was used as a positive control.
 In both cases, stable levels of ethanol caused a highly significant suppression of tremors in only a small number of ET patients.
 This provided a meaningful effect level for clinically significant effects of the two new novel drugs – both of which ultimately had much less effect than ethanol.